duksctf/duksctf.github.io/_posts/2019-09-30-GreHack-Delayed-Memories-The-Grid.md

 va       true
 ```

-Neverthe less the strings were interesting:
+Nevertheless the strings were interesting:

 ```
 [0x000010c0]> iz